-If you’re self-employed, there are various costs which you are able to deduct as allowable expenses for your business in 2021/2022.
-By deducting these allowable expenses as part of calculating your business’s taxable profits, it’s possible for us to reduce your income tax bill in the process.
+If you’re self-employed, there are costs which you are able to deduct as allowable expenses for your business in 2021/2022.
+Deducting these allowable expenses as part of your business’s taxable profits, allows us to reduce your income tax.

 If your business has turnover of £50,000 in 2021/22, and you have £15,000 in allowable expenses, your taxable profit will be £35,000.
 This is what you will pay tax on.

 Money you take from your business to pay for private purchases, however, does not count as an allowable expense.
 These cannot be deducted against your business’s profit.

 Allowable expenses are available to sole traders and business partners who are registered as self-employed.
 At the most recent count in April 2021, the UK’s self-employed population stood at around 4.16 million.
 With an increasing number of the UK population getting COVID-19 vaccines, life is slowly returning to normal.
 What can you claim in allowable expenses in 2021/22?

 It’s possible to claim allowable expenses for items you usually use within your business for less than two years.
 Items include things like stationery, rents, rates, power bills, and insurance.
 Business and water rates also fall into this category.
 Utility bills, business insurance, security, commercial rent, and maintenance or repairs are also included.
 Buying or building a business premises isn’t classed as an allowable revenue expense.

 The costs of installing and maintaining plant or machinery equipment you use, are normally eligible for capital allowances.
 That is unless you use cash-basis accounting.
 If you use cash-basis accounting, such costs should be claimed as an allowable expense instead.
 You should claim capital allowances where you have purchased a car.